CreativeSlave/New-Base-Project/README.md

 Bower requires node, npm and git.

+Packages are defined by a manifest file bower.json.
+This is similar to Node’s package.json or Ruby’s Gemfile.
+Interactively create a bower.json with bower init.
 Use the following commands to generate your default project, and use bower to install the base components

 - [ ] $ __bower init__